K-Max® Technology – for processing micaceous minerals

 In addition to processing glauconite, the process is also applicable to other mica-like minerals, such as phlogopite.

 Efficient hydrometallurgical process with numerous potential applications.

 Allows the production of a range of products from unconventional minerals, mainly micaceous minerals.

 Potential to utilise the technology to produce potassium sulphate (SOP), potassium magnesium sulphate (KMS), phosphoric acid, iron oxide and aluminum sulphate.

-Parkway Minerals has performed a range of studies on the potential of constructing a K-Max® plant for the Dandaragan Trough Project.
+Parkway Minerals has performed a range of studies on the potential of constructing a K-Max® plant.
 The primary flowsheet involves the leaching of recovered glauconite with sulphuric acid and the subsequent processing in order to produce a sulphate of potash (SOP) and potassium magnesium sulphate (KMS) product.

-Click on the following image for additional information on the K-Max® flowsheet developed for the Dandaragan Trough Project:
+Click on the following image for additional information on the K-Max® flowsheet:

 The K-Max® technology is owned by K-Max Pty Ltd, a wholly-owned subsidiary of Parkway Minerals.